Level of education

 II.3 The problem of racemization

-III- Synthesis strategies (3h)
+III- Synthesis strategies (3 hours)

-III.2 Strategic approaches/ Activation-Coupling
+III.2 Strategic Approaches/Activation-Coupling

 III.3 Characterization methods (NMR, MS)

-IV- Implementation (2h)
+IV- Implementation (2 hours)

 IV.3 Non-canonical amino acids: Introduction to bioconjugation strategies

-TD (5h): Study of amino acid synthesis methods and their use in asymmetric synthesis.
+Tutorial (5 hours): Study of amino acid synthesis methods and their use in asymmetric synthesis.
 Case studies: application of synthesis strategies for peptides of interest, study of publications.